- We believe in the goodness of Santa and the Christmas spirit all year round; that’s why we’re dedicated to providing Pure Joy. Family Style.

-- in providing a good value for every visit; that’s why parking, stroller use, Elfabet game, blacksmith ring, rides, shows, visits with Santa & his reindeer, water park in season, and other attractions are all included in the price of admission.
+- We believe in providing a good value for every visit; that’s why parking, stroller use, Elfabet game, blacksmith ring, rides, shows, visits with Santa & his reindeer, water park in season, and other attractions are all included in the price of admission.

 Frequently Asked Questions